Material criticality: National

-This is no longer labeled “ability to innovate” as it was at the corporate level.
-It is now “Susceptibility” and its indicator is no longer Corporate Innovation.
-The focus is now (1) net importance reliance (2) global innovation index.
+This category is no longer labeled “Ability to Innovate” as it was at the corporate level.
+It has been renamed “Susceptibility” and its indicator has been updated from Corporate Innovation to a focus on: (1) Net Importance Reliance and (2) Global Innovation Index.

 Corporate

 At the corporate level VSR is used to find the importance of an element in regards to (1) corporations current product lines (2) corporations Future product lines; with economic considerations each.
 (3) Ability to innovate.
 The corporate level is used to reinforce the belief that these innovative corporations are adapting more quickly to supply restriction.
 Emphasis on economic considerations.
 There is a development of sets of varied scenarios so that an estimate for how they might evolve is available.